olegromashkan/Proovia_Report/README.md

 on a machine connected to your local network or via Tailscale, the API will be reachable on that network as well.

+## Managing uploaded data

+Navigate to `/admin` to view a list of rows in each database table.
+Each entry has an **Edit** link that lets you inspect and modify the stored JSON directly in a text area.
+Changes are saved back to the database via the same API.

 ## Uploading data

 Navigate to `/upload` in the browser and select a `.json` file with the